Click to Watch DVD

 John Flynn Says

-"In twenty-six years of quilting and thirteen years of quilt frame manufacturing, I have found no other frame at any price that combines all the features and comfort of my Multi-Frame System."
+"In thirty years of quilting and twenty years of quilt frame manufacturing, I have found no other frame at any price that combines all the features and comfort of my Multi-Frame System."

 The main function of a quilt frame is to hold the part of the quilt you are working on together at the proper tension while it stores the rest of the quilt.
 The Multi-Frame was engineered to fulfill these functions in the simplest manner while allowing the greatest comfort to the user.